Yvonnek254/Yvonek254/README.md

 I'm a Junior Software Engineer who is passionate about encouraging others to get in the industry.
 I enjoy community building, content creation and learning deeply about Javascript and Developer Advocacy.

 - 🌱 Currently learning: Backend Programming(Python and Django)
-- 🔭 Working on: CopyPasta Chrome Extension to make it work across browsers
+- 🔭 Working on:a ticketing system!(Lets see how that goes)!
-- ⚡ Fun fact: I'm Jamaican and I love food 💃🏽
+- ⚡ Fun fact: I'm Kenyan and I love fish 💃🏽

 ## My Skills 🧠